nschan/nf-arassembly/README.md

 # nf-arassembly

 Assembly pipeline for arabidopsis genomes from long-read sequencing written in [`nextflow`](https://nextflow.io/).
 Should also work for other species.
-The default expectation of this pipeline are ONT reads, however there is [support](#Usage-with-PacBio-reads), for pacbio HiFI and for combinations of ONT and pacbio HiFi data.
+The pipeline supports for assembly Oxford Nanopore, Pacbio HiFi and combinations of ONT and pacbio HiFi data and can take short-reads for quality control or polishing.

 # Procedure